AhmedKubba12/GeoMapComp/README.md

 ## Citing

-If you use this code, please cite the paper — see [`CITATION.cff`](CITATION.cff) or use the BibTeX entry below:
+If you use this code, please cite the paper.
+See [`CITATION.cff`](CITATION.cff) or use the BibTeX entry below:

 ```bibtex
 @inproceedings{alsalama2025geomapcomp,